reypapin/Domain-Name-Classification-with-LLM/Code/Python/Noteboks/Readme.md

 10. **ollama_Llama3_8B_prompting_n_size_family1.ipynb**
     - **Description:** This notebook experiments with training the Llama3 model from Ollama using three different training batch sizes, excluding the 'fobber' family.
 The resulting models are then evaluated on a test dataset that contains only 'ramnit' family domains and normal domains.
 The objective is to observe how the model performs when encountering a specific family that was not seen during training.

+11. **Llama3_eval_JS.ipynb**
+    - **Description:** This notebook evaluates the Llama3_8B model from Ollama using different families of DGAs.
+We select 30 sets, each consisting of 100 domains, composed of 50 DGA domains from a specific family and 50 normal domains.
+These 30 batches are evaluated by the model, and we calculate the mean and standard deviation for the metrics.
+For each family, the files containing the predictions and the actual labels are saved.

 ## Workflow

 1. **Upload Datasets:** Datasets are uploaded to Google Drive.